 Say no to white sugar

 Diabetes causes sweet cravings.
-It is definitely better to have jaggery than to have refined sugar.
+When we are talking of palm jaggery and diabetes it is definitely better to have jaggery than to have refined sugar.
 Also, palm jaggery is low on Glycemic Index (GI), while GI of white sugar is higher.
 As mentioned earlier, palm jaggery helps burn fat and reduce cravings.
 Jaggery derived from Palm sap is a natural derivative.
 In a way, it contains the touch of nature, which helps to heal you with zero side-effects.

 Do you have a sugar craving?
 Want to grab an artificial sweetener?
 Stop!
 Eat palm jaggery instead.
 Just don't eat it too much.
 Eat it in moderation.
 I promise you will love it.